Student Resources, Services, and Groups

 Boston University’s ethnically diverse community includes African American/Black, Latino, Asian American/Pacific Islander, and Native American (ALANA) students at both the graduate and undergraduate levels.

 The School of Social Work actively recruits students of color, and special programs are designed to reach out to interested individuals.
-The School’s curriculum and field practicum opportunities reflect a strong commitment to multicultural issues.
-ALANA students get together occasionally throughout the year.
+The school’s curriculum and field practicum opportunities reflect a strong commitment to multicultural issues.

 National Association of Social Workers

 The School of Social Work is strengthened by the participation of its alumni in numerous activities.
-The Alumni Association of the School of Social Work comprises more than 9,000 women and men from across the United States and throughout the world.
+The Alumni Association of the School of Social Work comprises more than 10,000 people from across the United States and throughout the world.

-Ongoing communication is maintained with graduates through the publication of a newsletter, Currents, and other regular mailings.
-The Alumni Association holds an annual awards ceremony, which recognizes the special contributions of alumni, faculty, staff, and others.
-An Alumni Association Board serves as the governing body and includes members from 18 chapters covering 33 states, the District of Columbia, Eastern Canada, Europe, and India.
+Ongoing communication is maintained with graduates through the publication of an e-newsletter and other regular communications.
+The Alumni Association holds an annual awards ceremony which recognizes the special contributions of alumni, faculty, staff, and others.
+An Alumni Association Board serves as the governing body and includes members from 18 chapters covering 33 states, the District of Columbia, Eastern Canada, and Europe.